underdogio/redux-rest-data/README.md

 )

-// The state of the requested todo will be put in a loading state while we wait for a response.
+// The state of the requested todo will be put in a loading state while we wait for a response. store.getState().data.todos ===
-// Example state for a todo already in the store: store.getState().data.todos ===
   {
     byId: {